Fullchee/portfolio/README.md

     - https://www.cassie.codes/
     - svg animations: https://www.youtube.com/watch?v=gWai7fYp9PY
   - Hero Patterns?
+    - refactor ui: p 200 (subtle pattern on the bottom of the footer or the header or the side of each section)
+    - refactor ui: p199 gradients in each section
     - https://craig-roush-portfolio-template.webflow.io/
     - Wes bos css grid
     - footer with geo shapes https://portfolio.smakosh.com/